 The choice for consumers of mobile phone and other mobile services in Ireland has never been so great.
 This document explains some of the services provided by telephone service providers and your rights when accessing these services.

 More and more Irish homes now access the internet.
-This document gives advice on choosing your internet service provider.
+This document directs you to information on internet service providers and internet safety.